-- Check server for updates every n minutes: Specifies how often P4Admin checks the Perforce service for updated file information.
-Frequent checks enable P4Admin to display current file status but increase the workload on the Perforce service. - Maximum size of file to preview (excludes audio and video files): Limits the size of image files displayed in the Preview tab on the Files pane, to limit the amount of image data sent from the Perforce service to P4V.
+- Check server for updates every n minutes: Specifies how often P4Admin checks Helix server for updated file information.
+Frequent checks enable P4Admin to display current file status but increase the workload on Helix server. - Maximum size of file to preview (excludes audio and video files): Limits the size of image files displayed in the Preview tab on the Files pane, to limit the amount of image data sent from Helix server to P4V.